engrhamzaaliimran/NodeMCU_AWSIoTCore/README.md

 apt install openssl
 ```
 ## ESP8266 FileSystem Uploader
-To flash DER files, we need a to install plug-in named "ESP8266 FileSystem Uploader" to Arduino IDE.
+To flash DER files, you need a to install plug-in named "ESP8266 FileSystem Uploader" to Arduino IDE.
 Following is the link to the repository

 https://github.com/esp8266/arduino-esp8266fs-plugin